arreyder/eksPodNetworkDebug/README.md

 - **ICMP Reachability**: ICMP may be blocked; `pod_reachability.txt` is informational only.
 - **Security Groups**: SG names and descriptions require `ec2:DescribeSecurityGroups` permission.
 The toolkit automatically fetches this information when available.
 - **Dry-Run Operations**: API diagnostics distinguish between real errors/throttles and successful dry-run validations.
-- **CNI Log Collection**: When node diagnostics are run, the toolkit automatically creates a temporary privileged pod on the node to collect CNI logs from `/var/log/aws-routed-eni/`.
+- **CNI Log Collection**: When node diagnostics are run, the toolkit automatically creates a temporary privileged pod on the node to collect CNI logs from `/var/log/aws-routed-eni/` and conntrack data.
 The pod is automatically cleaned up after collection.
+- **Connection Analysis**:
+  - Pod connections show listening ports and established connections from the pod's perspective
+  - Conntrack connections show both directions (INBOUND TO pod and OUTBOUND FROM pod) with connection states
+  - Connections are identified as same-node (pod on same node), cross-node (pod on different node in VPC), or external (outside VPC)
+  - This helps diagnose if connectivity issues are local to the node or cross-node networking problems
+- **Network Namespace Matching**: Attempts to match pod's network namespace using container ID (with fallback to pod UID) to handle AWS CNI's hashed namespace naming scheme
+- **Leak Detection**: Only flags empty network namespaces as issues if they're older than 1 hour (to avoid false positives from transient cleanup states)
 - **Node Debug Pod**: The `sgfp_node_debug.sh` script can accept either a pod name (will find the node) or a node name directly.
 - **Output Directories**: All diagnostic output directories (`sgfp_bundle_*`, `sgfp_diag_*`, `sgfp_api_diag_*`) are automatically ignored by git (see `.gitignore`).